thirtysevennorth/domesticlight_public/README.md

 * if cloning, be sure the clone is recursive and includes libose, o.se.oscript, and o.se.stdlib if you clone from the web.
    END REQUIRED BOARD FILES, LIBRARIES, DEPENDENCIES

-# TO UPDATE AN EXISTING BOARD
-1) install the required libraries and board package above in the Arduino IDE
-2) Connect the sensor board to your computer via a USB-C cable.
-3) Open the DL_client.ino file for your board series (prototype series 100xxx or proof/production series 200xxx) in the Arduino IDE
-4) Select correct board / port (either Unexpected Maker (UM) Feather S3 or Adafruit Feather S3).
-Please be sure to edit the code definition to select the correct board as well.
-5) Build and upload the code to your sensor
-6) hit the reset button and verify that the sensor is providing output over the serial monitor.
-If you encouter an upload error 1 or 2 be sure that you have specified the coorect board and serial port, and on some machines ESP-32-S3 boards disconnect after compile and just before upload.
-Be sure to reselect the board if you see the USB symbol disappear.

-//// END UPDATE INSTRUCTIONS